sharrarW/SplitMe/README.md

 # SplitMe
-## Take the hard work out after a good night out!
+## Skip the hard work out after a fun time out!
 An app that allows users to split a check among any number of people.

 <img src = "https://github.com/sharrarW/SplitMe/blob/main/Screenshots/splitme-screenshot.png" width = "250" height = "540">